 Wakes all threads waiting on the monitor.
 The calling thread must own the monitor's lock.
+JTCMonitorT altering the implementation.

+void wait()

-Overview This is a template class that allows creation of synchronized classes without Overview altering the implementation.
-Member Functions wait void wait() Waits for notification by another thread.
+Waits for notification by another thread.
 The calling thread must own the monitor's lock.
 The monitor's lock is released and the thread waits for notification by another thread via a call to either notify or notifyAll.
 The thread then waits until it can regain ownership of the monitor's lock and then resumes execution.

+This is a template class that allows creation of synchronized classes without wait(long timeout)

-Throws: JTCIllegalMonitorStateException - If the monitor is not locked by the calling thread.
-JTCSystemCallException - Indicates a failed system call. wait wait(long timeout) Waits for notification by another thread.
+JTCIllegalMonitorStateException - If the monitor is not locked by the calling thread.

+Waits for notification by another thread.
 The calling thread must own the monitor's lock.
 The monitor's lock is released and the thread waits for notification by another thread via a call to either notify or notifyAll, or until timeout milliseconds have passed.
 The thread then waits until it can regain ownership of the monitor's lock and then resumes execution.

-Parameters: timeout - The maximum number of milliseconds to wait for notification.
-Throws: JTCIllegalMonitorStateException - If the monitor is not locked by the calling thread.
-JTCSystemCallException - Indicates a failed system call.
+timeout - The maximum number of milliseconds to wait for notification.

+$\tt JTCIllegalMonitorStateException$ - If the monitor is not locked by the calling thread.